 With 15 years of experience, Ellen has advised companies across various industries on how best to minimize legal risk, while advancing the company's business objectives.
 Prior to joining Aaptiv, Ellen was General Counsel of The Princeton Review.
 Before that she held various positions at Warner Music Group and Sony Music Entertainment.
 Ellen received her J.D. from Harvard Law School.

-Michelle is Associate Counsel serving the Global Merchant Services ("GMS") Group at American Express Company.
+Michelle is Manager & Counsel serving the Global Merchant Services ("GMS") Group at American Express Company supporting the Accertify, Inc. and InAuth, Inc. Business Units.
 Prior to joining the American Express General Counsel's Organization ("GCO"), Michelle served as Director of Legal Affairs for the Famous Dave’s restaurant chain.
 She was the sole legal counsel for the company, addressing a broad range of legal matters including contract negotiations and IT and IP matters.
-Previously, Michelle handled complex contract negotiations for National Express Corp. in the transportation industry, Heartland Food Corp. a Burger King Franchisee and McDonald’s Corp. both in the in QSR/fast food industry, The Rewards Network in the financial and marketing services industry and Gallagher Bassett Services, Inc. in the financial services & risk industry.
+Previously, Michelle handled complex contract negotiations for National Express Corp. in the transportation industry, Heartland Food Corp. a Burger King Franchisee where she also served as the sole legal internal counsel and McDonald’s Corp. both in the in QSR/fast food industry, The Rewards Network in the financial and marketing services industry and Gallagher Bassett Services, Inc. in the financial services & risk industry.
 Michelle has earned international law certificates from the University of Toronto and Oxford University.

 Claudia Cantarella is General Counsel at Broadway Technology, LLC.
 She is responsible for Broadway's worldwide legal operations, including intellectual property, technology, commercial, compliance and employment legal matters.
 Prior to joining Broadway in 2013, Claudia was a Partner and Co-Chair of the US Intellectual Property Group at Salans LLP.
 Previously, Claudia practiced law at several firms including Willkie Farr & Gallagher and Fried, Frank, Frank, Harris, Shriver & Jacobson.
 In 2006, she was named a Super Lawyer in the field of Intellectual Property and in 2012 she was appointed Vice-Chair of the International Law Privacy, E-Commerce and Data Security Committee of the American Bar Association.
 Claudia holds a BS in Speech from Northwestern University and a JD from the University of Virginia School of Law.